hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Verification

-**URL notification**: For the URL notification, the signature is sent on the HTTP header under the `HTTP_X_ALLOPASS_SIGNATURE` parameter.
+**Notification URL**: For the notification URL, the signature is sent on the HTTP header under the `HTTP_X_ALLOPASS_SIGNATURE` parameter.
 To check this point, you just need to concatenate the passphrase with the POST content of the query.
 Algorithm: SHA signature = SHA1(Raw POST Data + Secret Passphrase)

-**URL redirection**: For each redirection page (accept page, decline page, etc.), the signature is sent under the “hash” parameter.
+**Redirection URL**: For each redirection page (accept page, decline page, etc.), the signature is sent under the “hash” parameter.
 To check this point, you must concatenate the parameters, the values of each of them and the passphrase under the following conditions:
 1. The parameter must be predefined,
 2. The value can’t be empty,
 3. The parameter must be sorted in alphabetical order.